How to'sArrow

 Step 5: Monitor, measure and refine.

-As you implement automated handoffs, treat it as a living process.
-No workflow is perfect on day one.
+No workflow is perfect from day one.
+As you implement automated handoffs, treat them as a living process.
 Track metrics to guage improvement:

-• How many hours of rework or admin are saved per project?
+• Hours of rework or admin saved per project: What's your efficiency gain?

-• How often does the delivery team have to go back to sales for missing information?
+• Missing information frequency: How often does delivery need to circle back to sales?

 How Magnetic Eliminates the Pain of Project Handoffs

-The result: projects start faster, teams waste less time on admin, and profitability is protected from day one.
-A handoff that used to be the riskiest moment for errors becomes a non-event, or even a value adding event, because the client sees the project kick into gear immediately.
+The result: projects start faster, teams waste zero time on admin busywork.
+Profitability is protected from day one.
+A handoff that used to be the riskiest moment for errors becomes a non-event, or even better, a value adding experience, because the client sees their project launch seamlessly.

 Manual handoffs rely on re-entering information between CRM, delivery and reporting tools - leading to errors and delays.
 Manual handoffs transfer project data instantly, keeping teams aligned and work moving without interruption.